-We processed into the church with palms as we accompany Jesus towards the end of His salvific journey.
+We processed into the church with palms as we accompanied Jesus toward the end of His salvific journey.
 But now we realize that it is He who actually accompanies us through our life’s journey.
 We go through life in which suffering may be inevitable.
 We suffer invariably physically, emotionally, socially, financially, and spiritually – especially in our sinfulness.
-We suffer in prejudice and violence, in labor to make a living, in sickness and poverty, in silent fears and anxieties, and especially in our sinfulness.
+We suffer in prejudice and violence, in labor to make a living, in sickness and diminishment, in poverty, in silent fears and anxieties, and especially in our sinfulness.
 We pray that Jesus may save us from all our struggles in life.
-But no, Christ saves not from but in our sufferings.
+But no, Christ saves us not from but in our sufferings.
 He accompanies us through all our struggles.
 In His love and compassionate mercy as the Good Shepherd, He shows us the way through all these sufferings.

 The passion of Christ as part of the Paschal Mystery saves.
 We reflect on how Jesus saves in His obedience, love, and especially in humility.

 – Obedience saves.
 “Thy will be done.”

-Christ’s obedience through his passion unto death merits our salvation.
-He prayed at Mount Olives, “Father, if you are willing, take this cup away from me; still, not my will but yours be done.”
-The cross now stands as the new tree of obedience on which hangs the Savior Jesus Christ.
-It is the reversal of the ancient tree from which the first of humanity, in disobedience, plucked the fruit that merited death for all of humanity.
+Jesus prayed at Mount Olives, “Father, if you are willing, take this cup away from me; still, not my will but yours be done.”
+The cross now stands as the new tree of obedience on which hangs the Savior Jesus Christ – the reversal of the ancient tree from which the first of humanity, in disobedience, plucked the fruit that merited death for all of humanity.

 – Love saves

 By loving unto death on the cross, Jesus crystallized God’s love for humanity in his very person.
 The sole motive for his sacrificial death on the cross is the ineffable mystery of divine love.
 In suffering, Jesus mirrors the total love of the Father, His all-encompassing mercy and forgiveness.
-“For God so loved the world that he gave his only Son…”.
+“For God so loved the world that he gave his only Son…”